 Developers took it a step further by showcasing more games with women and members of the LGBT community as the sole leads in their respective games.
 Shadow of the Tomb Raider, The Last of Us Part II, Wolfenstein: Young Blood, and Gears of War 5 are all great examples where the central character will be a woman.
 These games show that publishers are confident that there’s a marketable audience, men and women included, for female protagonists.
 A protagonist with an established gender, sexual orientation, or race also frames the narrative through their unique point of view.

 In AC Odyssey, the difference between playing as a man or a woman is simply ‘audio and visual.’
 While I don’t have any qualms with this approach, I think this minimizes the potential to convey the narrative from several unique perspectives.
 I’m sure there are interesting cultural dynamics that are worth exploring in Ancient Greece.
 Ubisoft could have done something as significant as a different quest branch or as subtle as variations in dialogue.
 Even the Mass Effect series had subtle dialogue differences depending on your gender or sexual orientation.
 If games like Elder Scrolls V: Skyrim and Dragon Age: Inquisition let race alter dialogue and gameplay, developers could do the same for gender and queer identities.
 Here’s to hoping that CD Projekt Red tackles the differing perspectives with Cyberpunk 2077 in a more meaningful way.
+The articles on the NightCity website suggest to me that they will do exactly that.

 It was also uplifting to see women not only as leads but also as NPCs and supporting characters. *NBA LIVE 19*’s E3 footage closed with a posse of created characters, two of which appeared to be women, to signify the player’s squad.
 It’s a subtle change that acknowledges women as a large portion of the basketball gaming community.
 The Division 2, Fallout 76, and Anthem also do the same thing by equally featuring men and women as playable characters.
 Spider-Man and Ghosts of Tsushima also feature intriguing female characters in supporting yet substantial roles.
 These demos reflect the rise of women in the console and PC gaming sector.
 Unsurprisingly, nearly half of Fortnite’s player base is made up of women.
 Showing women alongside men represent a modern view of today’s gaming population, and it’s proof that women aren’t merely outliers.